 ANY genuine copywriter writing online copy or content is an SEO copywriter!
 Any copywriter who takes their role seriously, who puts the time in to research and analyse trends and competition, and what works and what doesn’t, is an SEO copywriter.

 Now, it does need to be said that copywriters can’t control everything when it comes to effective SEO (sad, yet true).
 We absolutely can help with — and take charge of — the words on the page.
 This is what we call on-page optimisation.

 As a copywriter I can take charge of your on-page optimisation by:

-Ensuring that I’m using the keywords and phrases in the right places (this is a big one - I’m talking meta titles, meta descriptions, alt descriptions...)
+Ensuring that I’m using your chosen keywords and phrases in the right places (along with the web copy, this may include page titles, meta descriptions and alt text)